abpframework/abp/docs/en/Community-Articles/2023-11-03-ASPNET8-authentication-and-authorization/POST.md

 - Implementing an `AuthorizationRequirement` for the policy
 - Implementing an `AuthorizationHandler` for each requirement

-However, implementing the `IAuthorizationRequirementData` interface that comes with ASP.NET 8, your application code looks like this:
+However, implementing the `IAuthorizationRequirementData` interface that comes with ASP.NET 8, your application code should look like this:

 ```csharp
 class MinimumAgeAuthorizeAttribute : AuthorizeAttribute, IAuthorizationRequirement, IAuthorizationRequirementData